 Rich and Creamy Peppermint Chocolate Truffles are made with just 5 simple ingredients!
-So easy and perfect for homemade holiday gifts!
+These homemade truffles are so easy and perfect for homemade holiday gifts!
+Use dark chocolate or white chocolate!

-Made with just 5 ingredients!!!
-Seriously, if you have heavy whipping cream, chocolate, butter, peppermint extract, and a couple of candy canes, you can make these right now.
-So I seriously hope you have those on hand?!
+Made with just 5 simple ingredients!!!
+Seriously, if you have heavy whipping cream, chocolate, butter, peppermint extract, and a couple of crushed candy canes (or crushed peppermint candies), you can make these right now.
+So I really hope you have those ingredients on hand?!
 Because after seeing this… I know you’re going to want a bite (or 3) ↓

 In addition to using high quality cream, I suggest using a quality chocolate brand you know and trust, as it will make all the difference in how your truffles taste.